Calculated based on number of publications stored in Pure and citations from Scopus

 Teaching

-I teach in the nursing program and the master's program in health sciences.
-My teaching role focuses on scientific theory and methodology (qualitative and quantitative), emergency care, simulation and supervision of bachelor's and master's theses.
+I am program director of the Bachelor of Science in Nursing program.
+In addition, I teach in the Nursing program and the Master's program in Health Sciences.
+My teaching focuses on scientific theory and methodology (qualitative and quantitative), emergency care, simulation and supervision of bachelor's and master's theses.
 My research on sepsis also contributes to my teaching in this area.

 During my time as a doctoral student, I conducted 20% of my teaching at the University of Borås.
 I mainly taught in the nursing program and the specialist nursing program in prehospital emergency care.
 My teaching role focused on scientific theory and methodology, clinical examinations, case seminars on assessment in prehospital emergency care, clinical placements, workplace-based training and supervision of bachelor's and master's theses.